apache/druid/docs/operations/single-server.md

 The example configurations run the Druid Coordinator and Overlord together in a single process using the optional configuration `druid.coordinator.asOverlord.enabled=true`, described in the [Coordinator configuration documentation](../configuration/index.md#coordinator-operation).

+The `start-druid` is a generic launch script for starting druid services on single server, it accepts optional arguments like services, memory and config.
+All reference configurations can be acheived by passing appropriate arguments to this script.
+If memory argument isn't specified, services will use upto 80% system memory.
+Existing launch scripts are deprecated and will be removed in the next release.

 While example configurations are provided for very large single machines, at higher scales we recommend running Druid in a [clustered deployment](../tutorials/cluster.md), for fault-tolerance and reduced resource contention.

 ## Single server reference configurations

-### Nano-Quickstart: 1 CPU, 4GiB RAM
+### Nano: 1 CPU, 4GiB RAM

-- Launch command: `bin/start-nano-quickstart`
+- Launch command: `bin/start-druid`
-- Configuration directory: `conf/druid/single-server/nano-quickstart`
+- Configuration directory: `conf/druid/single-server/quickstart`

-### Micro-Quickstart: 4 CPU, 16GiB RAM
+### Micro: 4 CPU, 16GiB RAM

-- Launch command: `bin/start-micro-quickstart`
+- Launch command: `bin/start-druid`
-- Configuration directory: `conf/druid/single-server/micro-quickstart`
+- Configuration directory: `conf/druid/single-server/quickstart`

 ### Small: 8 CPU, 64GiB RAM (~i3.2xlarge)

-- Launch command: `bin/start-small`
+- Launch command: `bin/start-druid`
-- Configuration directory: `conf/druid/single-server/small`
+- Configuration directory: `conf/druid/single-server/quickstart`

 ### Medium: 16 CPU, 128GiB RAM (~i3.4xlarge)

-- Launch command: `bin/start-medium`
+- Launch command: `bin/start-druid`
-- Configuration directory: `conf/druid/single-server/medium`
+- Configuration directory: `conf/druid/single-server/quickstart`

 ### Large: 32 CPU, 256GiB RAM (~i3.8xlarge)

-- Launch command: `bin/start-large`
+- Launch command: `bin/start-druid`
-- Configuration directory: `conf/druid/single-server/large`
+- Configuration directory: `conf/druid/single-server/quickstart`

 ### X-Large: 64 CPU, 512GiB RAM (~i3.16xlarge)

-- Launch command: `bin/start-xlarge`
+- Launch command: `bin/start-druid`
-- Configuration directory: `conf/druid/single-server/xlarge`
+- Configuration directory: `conf/druid/single-server/quickstart`

+The amount of memory used for Druid can be limited by passing memory argument in the launch command, `bin/start-druid --memory=value`